uc-cdis/gen3.org/content/resources/user/submit-data.md

 ## 2. Upload Data Files to Object Storage
 * * *

+If your data is already uploaded into cloud storage and you are interested in a more automatable process, Gen3 offers an alternative method of [command line based file submission](/resources/user/cli-submission).
+Users should consider this method of submission if they are both comfortable scripting and require something other than the default AWS bucket, or already have your data in a cloud bucket.
+This method for submission offers several other benefits including the possibility of using multiple cloud resources and submitting multiple batches of data set files at once.

 Data files such as spreadsheets, sequencing data (BAM, FASTQ), assay results, images, PDFs, etc., are uploaded to object storage with the [gen3-client command-line tool](/resources/user/gen3-client).

- >__Note:__ if your data files are already located in cloud storage, such as an AWS or GCS bucket, please see [this page](https://gen3.org/resources/user/submit-data/sower) on how to make these files available in a Gen3 data commons.

 1. Download the latest [compiled binary](https://github.com/uc-cdis/cdis-data-client/releases/latest) for your operating system.
 2. Configure a profile with credentials downloaded from your Profile: